Petrified Wood Oregon

 How Many Petrified Wood I Can Collect?

-The collection of petrified wood from some public land in the United States is allowed for personal use.
-It means that you are not planning to sell it.
-According to BLM regulations in Oregon and Washington, the amount is limited to 25 pounds each day, plus one piece, but no more than 250 pounds during any calendar year.
+Collecting petrified wood on public land in the United States is allowed for personal use, which means you cannot sell it.
+According to BLM regulations in Oregon and Washington, you are allowed to collect up to 25 pounds of petrified wood per day, plus one piece, with a maximum of 250 pounds per year.
 Quotas between two or more people may not be pooled to obtain pieces larger than 250 pounds.

 Read more about Rockhounding Regulations and Rules on public lands of the state of Oregon.